 In the US, Presidential Policy Directive – 21 defines resilience as “The ability to prepare for and adapt to changing conditions and withstand and recover rapidly from disruptions.
 Resilience includes the ability to withstand and recover from deliberate attacks, accidents, or naturally occurring threats or incidents”.

-At the time of this guidance document development, these include but are not limited to: NERC (e.g. SPIDER WG, IRPTF, Events Analysis, Modelling and Standards process), IEEE (IEEE 1547, P2800), and various state initiatives such as the New York ITWG, Other Regional initiatives.
+At the time of this guidance document development, these include but are not limited to: NERC (e.g. SPIDER WG, IRPTF, Events Analysis, Modelling and Standards process), IEEE (IEEE Std 1547-2018, P2800), and various state initiatives such as the New York ITWG, Other Regional initiatives.

 At this time there has not been an assessment of potential change in sensitivity (increase or decrease) to the effects of GMD from the presence of high DER penetration.
 This is a potential reliability risk to be evaluated in the future.